 Until the 1940s Bertonoff presented stories in which she traced emotional transformation through movement, placing her focus on identifying the motions associated with each character she portrayed (Eshel 1991, 23).
 From the mid-1940s on, she began the process of fashioning what she called “drama”—a work consisting of solo dances and passages of text read aloud whose subjects were largely biblical and/or nationalistic.
 Bertonoff argued that the women of the Bible, such as Jochebed, mother of Moses, and Deborah the Prophet, should not be treated as ordinary mother figures; it was necessary to find special ways of depicting them through movement.
 Hence she looked to ancient forms to find styles of movement appropriate to these biblical figures.

 Writing in the daily newspaper Davar in 1952, the critic and author Yeshurun Keshet stated: “Her principal roles rest on a minimum of props.
-There is always an economy to her movements and a constant connection with the essence of the central motif; she succeeds in embodying a theme more through intensity of movement than through the amount of variations and repetitions.”
-Earlier, in 1937, in Davar, a critic had written: “Deborah is the “mosaic” story teller of dance.
+There is always an economy to her movements and a constant connection with the essence of the central motif; she succeeds in embodying a theme more through the intensity of movement than through the amount of variations and repetitions.”
+Earlier, in 1937, in Davar, a critic had written: “Deborah is the “mosaic” storyteller of dance.
 Everything she dances is reportage, a humorous story, sometimes a novella.
-There is a great astuteness to each of her dances, an abundance of humor, penetrating insight, passion and movement.
+There is a great astuteness to each of her dances, an abundance of humor, penetrating insight, passion, and movement.
 And mime above all.”

 Early in 2002 Bertonoff fell and broke her thigh bone.
-After surgery and rehabilitation she finally retired from performing, instead writing her autobiography, Me-ahorei ha-kela’im shel ha-nefesh (Backstage of the soul), which was published in 2005.
+After surgery and rehabilitation, she finally retired from performing, instead of writing her autobiography, Me-ahorei ha-kela’im shel ha-nefesh (Backstage of the Soul), which was published in 2005.
 “Few dancers are willing to take the risk of continual solo performances; fewer still are able to hold their audience’s attention for an hour,” wrote the art critic and poet Hezi Laskaly in a review dated November 17, 1989.
-“Deborah Bertonoff, who is nearing eighty, has done both—and this despite advancing age, the mortal enemy of dance. … Bertonoff belonged, from the outset, to a generation that did not offer dazzling technique and therefore had little to lose with the passage of time.
+“Deborah Bertonoff, who is nearing eighty, has done both—and this despite advancing age, the mortal enemy of dance. … Bertonoff belonged, from the outset to a generation that did not offer dazzling technique and therefore had little to lose with the passage of time.
 What she offered was expression, and that only improved with the years.”

 Bertonoff belongs to the pioneers, to the early immigrants who brought with them a special combination of “intellect and naiveté,” in the words of Laskaly.
 To see her perform is “a visit, not to a moldy museum but, on the contrary, to a museum full of life that teaches us more than a little about ourselves.”

 Of the tragedies in her life—the deaths of her only son in 1972 and of her husband in 1986—she states: “I am a strong woman who gets back to work quickly.
 It’s not a strength—it’s a weakness.
-You cling with all your might to life, looking for a refuge” (Ma’ariv, November 3, 1989).
+You cling with all your might to live, looking for a refuge” (Ma’ariv, November 3, 1989).
 When asked about post-modern dance, Bertonoff responded: “I don’t understand it very well.
 It’s all anarchistic.
 There’s no ‘how’ or ‘what.’
 What are they trying to say?
 I’m not living in the past.
 All I’ve kept from the old days is my passion for the profession.”

 Although Bertonoff symbolizes modern dance, both European and Israeli, she has great respect for classical ballet.
 Following her appearance at the Karmi’el Dance Festival in 1991, a local reviewer wrote: “At the age of seventy-six, Deborah Bertonoff is being rediscovered—and what a discovery she is.
 Dancer, actress, scholar, writer, a pillar of hope and faith in a world that casts off and spruces up the same old suits.
-Unpretentious, diffident and glorious, a ‘bride’ of the Israel Prize whose wedding it is our pleasure to dance at, or more precisely, an artist whose performance is an absolute joy and a learning experience …” (Hed ha-Kerayot, August 9, 1991).
+Unpretentious, diffident, and glorious, a ‘bride’ of the Israel Prize whose wedding it is our pleasure to dance at, or more precisely, an artist whose performance is an absolute joy and a learning experience …” (Hed ha-Kerayot, August 9, 1991).